ransoor2/ip2country/README.md

     - `MaxRequests`: The maximum number of requests allowed.
     - `UserRequests`: The number of allowed requests per IP.
     - `Interval`: The interval for rate limiting (buckets refill).
-    - `BucketTTL`: The time-to-live for rate limiter buckets.
+    - `BucketTTL`: The time-to-live for rate limiter buckets (local mode only).
-    - `CleanInterval`: The interval for cleaning up expired rate limiter buckets.
+    - `CleanInterval`: The interval for cleaning up expired rate limiter buckets (local mode only).
     - `RedisAddr`: The address of the Redis server (required for distributed rate limiter).

 ## Running the Application